 Seaweed Science Resources

-Dating back at least 555 million years, macroalgae are one of the oldest forms of multi-cellular life found in Earth’s fossil record.
 The first recorded human use of seaweed for food and medicine dates back to 3,000 BC in China, though there's evidence we’ve used this rich natural resource for far longer.
-Despite this long history, seaweed wasn’t studied in a scientifically systematic way until the late 18th century, when the first macroalgae species was described and given a Latin name by Pehr Osbeck in 1757.
-Although we tend to refer to macroalgae in general as seaweed and our edible species as sea vegetables, only the green and red macroalgae are related to plants; the brown algae (kelps) are classified in the Kingdom Chromista.
-Humans are more closely related to fungi than brown algae are to red or green algae!
-Over 12,000 seaweed species have been described to date.
+Chinese scholars and indigenous peoples have long studied seaweed but western science didn't address it in a systematic fashion until the late 18th century, when the first macroalgae species was described and given a Latin name by Pehr Osbeck in 1757.
+Over 12,000 seaweed species have been described since.
 Phycology (the study of algae) became a recognized field in the late 19th century, and in 1952 seaweed science came of age with the First International Seaweed Symposium (ISS) held in Edinburgh Scotland.
 The ISS has held 23 meetings since then, and scores of seaweed books, several major Phycology journals, and thousands of scientific articles have been published.

 You’ll need Adobe Acrobat (still free for now) or another PDF program to read most of these articles.
 Some links open to the article itself and others lead to a journal site where you can click on the PDF icon to either read or download the article.
 Please let us know if you have difficulty with any of the links.